Could Satellite Signals ‘Un-Stealth’ Stealth Aircraft?

 Key Takeaways:

-• Chinese researchers have developed a method to detect stealth aircraft by analyzing interference they cause in Starlink satellite signals.
+• Chinese research indicates that Starlink satellites can be repurposed to detect stealth aircraft by analyzing the interference they cause in satellite signals.

 See a mistake?
 Contact us.